knewplay/course-vex-vrc-in-c/outline.md

 * Live demonstration of compiling a C program, from writing the code to execution of the compiled output.

+#### Homework

+* Within main(), write code that will compute area of a triangle by declaring variables, and using appropriate arithmetic operations.
+Try to experiment using float and int.

-## Session 3: Functions and Problem Solving with Programming
+## **Session 3: Functions and Problem Solving with Programming**

 ### Subsession 3-1